 Lara Fernandez, Executive Director for SAIL: email@example.com

 Lara Fernandez joined the SAIL program in May 2011.
-She has a Master’s degree in Social Work from the University of Nevada, and received her Bachelor’s degree from the University of Vermont.
+She has a Master’s degree in Social Work Administration from the University of Nevada and received her Bachelor’s degree in Biology from the University of Vermont.
 Lara has an eclectic work background in program development and specializes in programs for teenagers.
-Her related past employment includes: development and management of a shelter for battered women in Las Vegas, Nevada; working with Aspen Achievement Academy, a youth wilderness program designed for interventions with youth who have criminal backgrounds, in Loa, Utah; creating and directing the City Kids to Wilderness Project in Jackson Hole, Wyoming for low-income, inner-city high school students to discover life in the wilderness and Conference Management for MP Associates, Boulder, CO.
-Now with three children of her own, Lara is excited to be back into program development, and assisting teenagers with exploring their academic goals through the SAIL program.
+Her related past employment includes: development and management of a shelter for battered women in Las Vegas, Nevada; working with Aspen Achievement Academy, a youth wilderness program designed for interventions with youth who have criminal backgrounds, in Loa, Utah; creating and directing the City Kids to Wilderness Project in Jackson Hole, Wyoming for low-income, inner-city high school students to discover life in the wilderness and years of Conference Management for MP Associates, Boulder, CO.
+Now with three teenagers of her own, Lara enjoys program development, and assisting teenagers and college students with exploring their academic goals through the SAIL program.